iroco-co/jmap-admin/README.md

 It is a work in progress.

-## Configuration
+## Running & Configuration

+There is a docker image here: [iroco/jmapadmin](https://hub.docker.com/r/iroco/jmapadmin).

-There are two environment variables to provide to the app:
+Two environment variables are needed by the app:

 - `JMAP_URL`: the backend url
 - `JWT_SECRET`: the JWT signing key